 How can I speed up recovery after a facelift or other surgery?

-The most effective way is a structured aftercare plan: rest with your head slightly elevated, avoid smoking or alcohol, follow your surgeon’s medication instructions, and incorporate therapies like hyperbaric oxygen, LED light therapy, and lymphatic drainage massages.
-These all reduce swelling, boost circulation, and support faster healing.
+The most effective way is a structured aftercare plan including rest, elevation, avoiding smoking and alcohol, and therapies like hyperbaric oxygen, LED light therapy, and lymphatic drainage.

 What should I avoid during recovery to heal faster?